How to Expand Your Restaurant Business

 Look into the zoning regulations in your new location and apply for the licenses and permits you will need.
 Every state and city has different permit and license laws and different zoning regulations, but these are the 10 restaurant permits you may want to consider applying for.

 When opening a new restaurant, you will need to evaluate your current technology.
-Is your restaurant POS system helping increase sales and improve customer retention?
-Opening a new restaurant is a good opportunity to test a new point of sale system and new technology in general.
+Is your restaurant POS system helping increase sales, streamline operations, and improve customer retention?
+Opening a new restaurant is a good opportunity to optimize your workflow and test a new point of sale system and new technology in general.
 Plus, when you own more than one restaurant, you will want to consider investing in a POS system that lets you manage all locations in one dashboard.

 Don't forget about restaurant marketing!
 Making a big show of your restaurant expansion is so important; otherwise, customers won't come, and then sales won't come.
-Connect with writers and PR professionals to get the word out locally, fill your social media profiles with information about the new location, and update your website.
+Connect with writers and PR professionals to get the word out locally and establish your brand identity, fill your social media profiles with information about the new location, and update your website.

 Restaurant Marketing Plan